What’s lurking under the surface of your building?

 What to Do If Code Violations Are Discovered

-If your inspection uncovers any code violations, don’t move forward with the sale until the issue is resolved to your satisfaction.
+If your inspection uncovers any code violations, don’t move forward with the real estate deal until the issue is resolved to your satisfaction.

 This could mean the seller is responsible for bringing the building up to code before ownership is transferred to you.
 Or it could mean walking away from the property.